Awarrior91/php2-auto-downgrade/README.md

 -t

-Add this if you want to set up your node in Testnet
+Add this if you want to set up your node in Testnet.
+This option should be used until nodes are going to mainnet

 -e YOUREMAILADDRESS